 Steve has been married to “my favorite friend” Suzanne for over 30 years.
 He says, “We still love just being together.”
-Steve and Suzanne have three children: Amanda is a pastor of Youth and Worship in Fort Wayne, IN; Stewart is a middle school teacher in Lynchburg, VA; and Makenna is a senior at Chambersburg High School who hopes for a job in ministry and education.
+Steve and Suzanne have three children: Amanda is a pastor of Youth and Worship in Fort Wayne, IN; Stuart is a middle school teacher in Lynchburg, VA; and Makenna is a senior at Chambersburg High School who hopes for a job in ministry and education.

 Pastor of Contemporary Worship

 Nathan Hann is the Pastor of Contemporary Worship.
 He leads worship regularly in the Baker Center contemporary services but also gives insight into the Sanctuary contemporary service.
 Nathan also helps guide the Creative Team in projects for church.